 Product Benefit #2 – Improve Opportunity Accuracy

-Far better to use Products to calculate the opportunity amount.
+It’s far better to use opportunity products to calculate the opportunity amount.

 Product Benefit #3 – Improve Pipeline Visibility